Mentors meet once a month to

 9. Temporary leave

 A Mentor can ask for a limited period of leave.
-Upon return the Mentor is obliged to be properly updated on events and agreements agreed upon at the NPA by attending CPD, monthly meetings and gatherings.
+Upon return the Mentor is obliged to be properly updated on events and agreements agreed upon at the NPA by attending monthly meetings and gatherings.